smakde/Learning-Resource-Recommender/README.md

-# Learning-Resource Recommender (No-LightFM, NumPy 2.x Friendly)
+# Learning-Resource Recommender
+##A lightweight recommender that helps you discover your next learning resource.
+It blends patterns from similar users with content keywords, and explains each suggestion in the UI.

 Hybrid implicit-feedback + content model:
 - **ALS (implicit)** for collaborative signals